Naval Base Melbourne: Geelong depot

 Near Melbourne at Geelong, the US built a new ammunition depot.
 The Geelong depot was later named Kane Ammunition Depot, after a US Army 453d Ordnance Company crew member, who died in a convoy that departed Melbourne on 27 January 1942.
 His ship, Don Isidro was going to Corregidor in Manila to help the troops there.
 But in north Australia, his ship was attacked and ground on Bathurst Island, north of Darwin.
-Kane died in a Australian hospital at Darwin.
+Kane died in an Australian hospital at Darwin.
 Kane Ammunition Depot was run by the 25th Ordnance Medium Maintenance Company.
 The depot worked with the Townsville Naval Section Base, which had an Anti-aircraft Ordnance Training Center.
 The depot was closed after the war and is still abandoned today.